SEA-PLM 2019 Results

 Children’s background, home influence, and school experience

-- Children from higher socioeconomic backgrounds and those attending schools in wealthier neighborhoods performed better than children from less advantaged backgrounds.
+- Socioeconomic status (SES): Children from higher socioeconomic backgrounds and those attending schools in wealthier neighborhoods performed better than children from less advantaged backgrounds.

 - In all countries, boys had lower levels of achievement than girls in reading and writing.

-- In 3 out of the 6 countries, they had lower levels of achievement in mathematics in comparison with girls.
+- In 3 out of the 6 countries, boys had lower levels of achievement in mathematics compared with girls.

-- Children who had attended at least 1 year of preschool education consistently performed better than children who had not.
+- Preschool attendance: Children who had attended at least one year of preschool education consistently performed better than children who had not.

-- Children who had repeated a grade were more likely to have lower levels of achievement in reading, writing, and mathematics in comparison with children who had not repeated a grade.
+- Grade repetition: Children who had repeated a grade were more likely to have lower levels of achievement in reading, writing, and mathematics compared with children who had not repeated a grade.

 School environment and teacher profiles